Crowthecruel2/Origin-Story/2. Mechanics/Classes/Mutant/Cartoon.md

+﻿## Description
+Add a short description for Cartoon.

 | LEVEL | POINTS | ABILITY                                                       |
 | ----- | ------ | ------------------------------------------------------------- |
 | 1     | 1      | **Rubber and glue**<br>You take have immunity to blunt damage |